 Working closely with technical and financial experts, UCAN thoroughly examines SDG&E’s application and identifies wasteful spending of ratepayer dollars and isolating expenses that should be shouldered by SDG&E’s shareholders instead of ratepayers.
 Some of the issues we have identified include:

 -unrealistic customer sales and forecasts

 -unusual accounting changes that warrant further investigation

 During the last SDG&E GRC (2012) the efforts of intervenors such as UCAN reduced the amount of money that SDG&E was allowed to collect by $115 Million.

 UCAN, SDG&E, and most of the other parties involved in SDG&E’s GRC have agreed to a settlement which is currently being considered by the CPUC.
-If accepted the settlement would:
+If accepted the settlement will

-January 6, 2015 UCAN and TURN File Joint Prehearing Conference Statement – UCAN and The Utility Reform Network (TURN), a San Francisco based consumer advocacy group, file a statement attempting to prevent SDG&E’s efforts to limit the time allowed for consumer groups to investigate and challenge this spending increase.
+January 6, 2015, UCAN and TURN File Joint Prehearing Conference Statement – UCAN and The Utility Reform Network (TURN), a San Francisco based consumer advocacy group, filed a statement attempting to prevent SDG&E’s efforts to limit the time allowed for consumer groups to investigate and challenge this spending increase.